Iterable/iterable-web-sdk/README.md

 request().then().catch();
 ```

-or if you want to show messages with your own custom filtering/sorting and choose to display later:
+Or, if you want to show messages with your own custom filtering/sorting and
+choose to display later:

 ```ts
 import {